ejgallego/real-world-coq/2023-09-bu/index.md

-We will review the formal logical language that is at the base of interactive proof assistants such as Coq or Lean, including functional programming, inductive datatypes, and Coq and math-comp proving tactics.
+We will review the formal logical language that is at the base of interactive proof assistants such as Coq or Lean, including functional programming, inductive datatypes, and the SSReflect proof language.

 #### Lesson links and schedule